 \section{Introduction}

-Usually, a group code is defined as a subgroup of the additive group of a finite vector space.
+\IEEEPARstart{U}{sually}, a group code is defined as a subgroup of the additive group of a finite vector space.
 There are alternative approaches \cite{Nechaev82,RBH:89, Nechaev:Kerdock_cyclic_form, HammonsOth:Z4_linearity,Carlet:Z2k-linear, HonNech,Kro:2007Z2k} that allow to relate the codewords of a code with the elements of some group.
-Usually, the mapping from the group to the code is is required to satisfy some metric properties, because the distance is what is very important for error-correcting codes.
+Usually, the mapping from the group to the code is required to satisfy some metric properties, because the distance is what is very important for error-correcting codes.
 One of the approaches considers so-called propelinear codes, introduced in \cite{RBH:89} for the binary space.
 The codewords of a propelinear code $C$ are in one-to-one correspondence with a group $G$ of isometries of the space that acts regularly on the code itself.
 In other words, given some fixed codeword $v\in C$ (say, the all-zero word), every other codeword can be uniquely written as $g(v)$, $g\in G$.
 Every propelinear code is transitive; that is, it is an orbit of a group of isometries of the space (for a transitive code in general, this group is not required to act regularly).

-In the current correspondence, we will prove that the number of nonequivalent propelinear codes with the same parameters, namely, the parameters of $1$-perfect codes over an arbitrary finite field, growths at least exponentially with respect to the square of the code length (Corollary~\ref{cor:lb}).
+In the current paper, we will prove that the number of nonequivalent propelinear codes with the same parameters, namely, the parameters of $1$-perfect codes over an arbitrary finite field, grows at least exponentially with respect to the square of the code length (Corollary~\ref{cor:lb}).
 By the order of the logarithm, this number is comparable with the total number of propelinear codes (Theorem~\ref{p:up}).
-In contrast, there is only one (up to equivalence) linear $1$-perfect code for each admissible length, but the number of non-linear $1$-perfect codes growths doubly-exponentially \cite{Vas:nongroup_perfect,Schonheim68}.
+In contrast, there is only one (up to equivalence) linear $1$-perfect code for each admissible length, but the number of non-linear $1$-perfect codes grows doubly-exponentially \cite{Vas:nongroup_perfect,Schonheim68}.